 Laura Hirsh is currently a psychologist in private practice in Seattle, WA, having completed her doctoral degree at Pacific University in Oregon.
 She received her B.S. from the University of Puget Sound, where she was a 3-year starter on the women’s basketball team.
 Laura grew up in Corvallis, Oregon, and was a 4-year varsity player on the basketball team at Crescent Valley High School.
 During her high school and collegiate career, Laura played point guard and shooting guard.
 While at UPS, she helped lead the Loggers to three appearances at the NCAA D3 national tournament, and was on the First Team all-conference selection for the Northwest Conference during her junior and senior years.
 Fav WNBA Player: Diana Taurasi.
 Fav Sports Moment: Going to the Elite Eight in the NCAA D-3 Tournament in 2007.
 We traveled to Deborah, Iowa, and as the underdogs we upset #2 ranked Howard Payne during the Sweet Sixteen round.

 We will also have many awesome women coaches and athletes who will take a day off from their adult jobs to volunteer throughout TABLA.
-Check back for their bio’s soon!
 Some of them are featured in our Faces of Team Awesome.
-Learn from this amazing community and REGISTER soon!
+Learn from this amazing community, become a Junior Counselor or REGISTER soon!